 - Select the backup file.

-Note The URL of the backup file is required when you restore the file from OSS to ApsaraDB for RDS.
+Notice The URL of the backup file is required when you restore the file from OSS to ApsaraDB for RDS.
 The data migration will fail when the validity period of the URL expires.
-Therefore, we recommend that you specify the parameter value to the maximum one, namely, 28800 seconds.

 oss-cn-shanghai.aliyuncs.comwith the internal endpoint

-- Restore data to ApsaraDB for RDS using the backup file in OSS.
+- Restore data to ApsaraDB for RDS by using the backup file in OSS.
+Follow these steps:

 - Log on to the ApsaraDB for RDS console.

-- In the upper-left corner of the page, select the region where the destination instance is located.
+- In the top navigation bar, select the region where your RDS instance resides.

-- In the left-side navigation pane, select Databases.
-The Databases page appears.
+- In the left-side navigation pane, click Databases.

-- Find the destination database and click Migrate Backup Files from OSS in the corresponding Actions column.
+- Find the destination database and click Migrate Backup Files from OSS in the Actions column.

-- In the Import Guide wizard, read the prompt message and click Next.
+- In the Import Guide wizard, read the on-screen instructions and click Next.
 The Upload the backup files to OSS page appears.

-- Read the prompt message and click Next.
+- Read the on-screen instructions and click Next.
 The Import data page appears.

 - Enter the URL of the backup file in the OSS URL of the Backup File field.

-Note ApsaraDB RDS SQL Server 2008 R2 only supports one-time full backup file migration.
+Note ApsaraDB RDS for SQL Server 2008 R2 supports only one-time migration of full backup files.